dgsz250700/daily-fun-fact-mailer/README.md

 ## Daily fun fact emailer

 Automated daily animal fact email workflow built with n8n, OpenAI, and Gmail.
+API from Alpha Vantage and Markeataux.

 ## What it does
-This project sends a daily animal fun fact by email using an n8n workflow.
+This project sends a daily report on finance by email using an n8n workflow.

 ## Workflow
 Schedule Trigger → AI Agent / OpenAI → Gmail